-The St. Louis personal injury lawyers at Combs Law Group have years of experience handling underinsured motorist cases.
+The St. Louis, MO personal injury lawyers at Combs Law Group have years of experience handling underinsured motorist cases.
 Our firm takes a personalized approach to every single one of our cases, allowing us to build a strong rapport with our clients while providing them with the aggressive legal strategy they need to get the maximum possible compensation.
 Call us today at (314) 900-HELP to speak with an attorney and schedule a free, no-obligation review of your underinsured motorist case.

 Why Underinsured Motorists Are A Problem

 Every state in America, with the exception of New Hampshire, requires its drivers to purchase car insurance in order to legally own and operate a vehicle.
 States also specify a baseline of how much an insurance plan must payout in the event of an accident.
 Most states, including Missouri, have a similar minimum, known in the industry as “25/50/25”.
 This means that a car insurance policy must pay: